Horsehair crab: Life cycle

-The embryonic development of the species can be divided into 9 stages, each defined by cleavage and formation of distinct appendages.
+The embryonic development of the species can be divided into nine stages, each defined by cleavage and formation of distinct appendages.
 To incubate the eggs after spawning, females attach them to their pleopods.
 Based on many surveys conducted during the spawning and hatching seasons, the incubation period of the species is estimated to be over a year, with the embryonic growth rate mainly being controlled by the temperature of the water.
-Young hatch between March to May and remain as zooplankton until they reach the bottom of the sea by July.
+Young hatch between March and May and remain as zooplankton until they reach the bottom of the sea by July.
 The hatching process occurs during the spring phytoplankton bloom in the Sea of Okhotsk.
 The zoea of this species can be mistaken for the two other species in the same family, but E. isenbeckii zoea lack carapace spines and have shorter lateral spines on the fork of the telson.